ilfarhanahmed/FortiSOAR/FSR_Export_Import_Connector/readme.md

-# FortiSOAR Connector Export/Import Tool (Non-Interactive)
+# FortiSOAR Connector Export/Import Tool

 A Python CLI tool to **export** installed FortiSOAR connectors to a `.tgz` and **import** a connector `.tgz` into FortiSOAR.